dreaming6hs/CALPUFF_with_OMP/README.md

 **Developing CALPUFF(v7.2) with OMP so that it can run parallel.**

 # Brief description
-Base on CALPUFF v7.2, codes were transformed from fixed format(.for) to free format(.f90).
+Base on **_CALPUFF v7.2_**, codes were transformed from fixed format(.for) to free format(.f90).

-Parallel calculating tasks are held among PUFF(s), thus PARALLEL region was created at *puff loop* in *subroutine comp* in the file `calpuff.f90`.
+Parallel calculating tasks are held among PUFF(s), thus PARALLEL region was created at *puff loop* in `subroutine comp` in the file `calpuff.f90`.

-Declarations of variables involved in the functions or subroutines invoked in the PARALLEL region, and those in *subroutine comp* were added, so that some OMP attributes, eg. THREADPRIVATE, FISRTPRIVATE, etc., can be defined.
+Declarations of variables involved in the functions or subroutines invoked in the PARALLEL region, and those in `subroutine comp` were added, so that some OMP attributes, eg. THREADPRIVATE, FISRTPRIVATE, etc., can be defined.

 All modifications by me were marked with *wangzhm* in the code files.